MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 The application helps the user to find his/her way on a trail called the Sufi trail.
 This is a route between Istanbul to Konya.
 The GPS on the devices is used to show the location of the user and to create a track for the hicker.

 ### What the application must do
+* When starting the program, the app must show a splash screen with the sufitrail emblem on it while the program gets ready in the background.
+Let the splash screen be shown for at least 5 seconds or longer as needed.
+* When the program is initialized it must show the map of the current location using the gps information of the device.

 ### Where the Application must run